 Do you send your child or children to daycare?
 Why or why not?

-Life is short.
-I use to live analyzing everything and everyone, but after I became a mother I realized that loving others is the only thing that matters.
-Through my blog I am sharing with you the love I have for my husband and my children.
-I am on a mission to cleverly help empower others so you too can enjoy your life and live freely.
+I am a blogger, speaker, educator, wife, and mom to twins.
+After becoming a mother I have learned to realized that life is short.
+In the past, I use to analyze everything and everyone, but as I grow, I accept that loving others is what really matters in life.
+Through my blog I am sharing with you the love I have for my husband, my children, and myself.
+I am on a mission to cleverly help empower and uplift others so you too can enjoy your life and live freely.